-Greasing the splitter slide is not necessary.
-The slide rails are faced with a low friction plastic that is wear and abrasion resistant.
+It is not necessary to grease the splitter slide.
+The slide rails are covered with a low friction plastic that is wear and abrasion resistant.

-Refer to Lubrication Diagram on the following page.
+See the Lubrication Diagram on the following page.

 Location Grease Points - Every 50 hours or annually

 1 Live deck drive and tilt - 4 points

 2 Infeed conveyor drive - 2 points

 3 Log dropper - 1 point

 4 Saw rotate cylinder - 1 point

 5 Saw drive pivot - 2 points

 6 Top Roller Clamp pivot - 4 points